NubeIO/rubix-ce-docs/docs/api-docs/modules/modules.md

 ```

 ## Configuration
-Logrus can be configured by passing needed arguments to their pre-defined methods. `rubix-os` requires only two configurations which are as follows,
+Logrus can be configured by passing required arguments to their pre-defined methods. `rubix-os` requires only two configurations which are as follows,

 ```go
 log.SetFormatter(&log.TextFormatter{